sapnamg/calculator/README.md

 ## Description
 A simple calculator built with HTML, CSS, and JS.

+Try it here: [Calculator](https://sapnamg.github.io/calculator/) (published from this repo on GitHub Pages)

 ## Features
 - Clickable buttons for numbers and operators
 - Prevents multiple decimals in a number